Source code for deriva.core.ermrest_model

 [docs] def fkey_by_column_map(self, from_to_map, raise_nomatch=True): """Return fkey from self.foreign_keys with matching {referencing: referenced} column mapping. from_to_map: dict-like mapping with items() method yielding (from_col, to_col) pairs raise_nomatch: for True, raise KeyError on non-match, else return None """ colmap = { self._own_column(from_col): to_col for from_col, to_col in from_to_map.items() } if not colmap: raise ValueError('column mapping must be non-empty') to_table = None for c in colmap.values(): if to_table is None: to_table = c.table elif to_table is not c.table: raise ValueError('to-columns must all be part of same table') for fkey in self.foreign_keys: if colmap == fkey.column_map: return fkey if raise_nomatch: raise KeyError(from_to_map)

-[docs] def is_association(self, min_arity=2, max_arity=2, unqualified=True, pure=True, no_overlap=True): """Return (truthy) integer arity if self is a matching association, else False. min_arity: minimum number of associated fkeys (default 2) max_arity: maximum number of associated fkeys (default 2) or None unqualified: reject qualified associations when True (default True) pure: reject impure assocations when True (default True) no_overlap: reject overlapping associations when True (default True) The default behavior with no arguments is to test for pure, unqualified, non-overlapping, binary assocations.
+[docs] def is_association(self, min_arity=2, max_arity=2, unqualified=True, pure=True, no_overlap=True, return_fkeys=False): """Return (truthy) integer arity if self is a matching association, else False. min_arity: minimum number of associated fkeys (default 2) max_arity: maximum number of associated fkeys (default 2) or None unqualified: reject qualified associations when True (default True) pure: reject impure assocations when True (default True) no_overlap: reject overlapping associations when True (default True) return_fkeys: return the set of N associated ForeignKeys if True The default behavior with no arguments is to test for pure, unqualified, non-overlapping, binary assocations.
 An association is comprised of several foreign keys which are covered by a non-nullable composite row key.
 This allows specific combinations of foreign keys to appear at most once.
 The arity of an association is the number of foreign keys being associated.
 A typical binary association has arity=2.
 An unqualified association contains *only* the foreign key material in its row key.
 Conversely, a qualified association mixes in other material which means that a specific combination of foreign keys may repeat with different qualifiers.
 A pure association contains *only* row key material.
 Conversely, an impure association includes additional metadata columns not covered by the row key.
 Unlike qualifiers, impure metadata merely decorates an association without augmenting its identifying characteristics.
 A non-overlapping association does not share any columns between multiple foreign keys.
 This means that all combinations of foreign keys are possible.
 Conversely, an overlapping association shares some columns between multiple foreign keys, potentially limiting the combinations which can be represented in an association row.
-These tests ignore the five ERMrest system columns and any corresponding constraints. """ if min_arity < 2: raise ValueError('An assocation cannot have arity < 2') if max_arity is not None and max_arity < min_arity: raise ValueError('max_arity cannot be less than min_arity') # TODO: revisit whether there are any other cases we might # care about where system columns are involved? non_sys_cols = { col for col in self.column_definitions if col.name not in {'RID', 'RCT', 'RMT', 'RCB', 'RMB'} } non_sys_key_colsets = { frozenset(key.unique_columns) for key in self.keys if set(key.unique_columns).issubset(non_sys_cols) and len(key.unique_columns) > 1 } if not non_sys_key_colsets: # reject: not association return False # choose longest compound key (arbitrary choice with ties!) row_key = sorted(non_sys_key_colsets, key=lambda s: len(s), reverse=True)[0] covered_fkeys = { fkey for fkey in self.foreign_keys if set(fkey.foreign_key_columns).issubset(row_key) } covered_fkey_cols = set() if len(covered_fkeys) < min_arity: # reject: not enough fkeys in association return False elif max_arity is not None and len(covered_fkeys) > max_arity: # reject: too many fkeys in association return False for fkey in covered_fkeys: fkcols = set(fkey.foreign_key_columns) if no_overlap and fkcols.intersection(covered_fkey_cols): # reject: overlapping fkeys in association return False covered_fkey_cols.update(fkcols) if unqualified and row_key.difference(covered_fkey_cols): # reject: qualified association return False if pure and non_sys_cols.difference(row_key): # reject: impure association return False # return (truthy) arity return len(covered_fkeys)
+These tests ignore the five ERMrest system columns and any corresponding constraints. """ if min_arity < 2: raise ValueError('An assocation cannot have arity < 2') if max_arity is not None and max_arity < min_arity: raise ValueError('max_arity cannot be less than min_arity') # TODO: revisit whether there are any other cases we might # care about where system columns are involved? non_sys_cols = { col for col in self.column_definitions if col.name not in {'RID', 'RCT', 'RMT', 'RCB', 'RMB'} } non_sys_key_colsets = { frozenset(key.unique_columns) for key in self.keys if set(key.unique_columns).issubset(non_sys_cols) and len(key.unique_columns) > 1 } if not non_sys_key_colsets: # reject: not association return False # choose longest compound key (arbitrary choice with ties!) row_key = sorted(non_sys_key_colsets, key=lambda s: len(s), reverse=True)[0] covered_fkeys = { fkey for fkey in self.foreign_keys if set(fkey.foreign_key_columns).issubset(row_key) } covered_fkey_cols = set() if len(covered_fkeys) < min_arity: # reject: not enough fkeys in association return False elif max_arity is not None and len(covered_fkeys) > max_arity: # reject: too many fkeys in association return False for fkey in covered_fkeys: fkcols = set(fkey.foreign_key_columns) if no_overlap and fkcols.intersection(covered_fkey_cols): # reject: overlapping fkeys in association return False covered_fkey_cols.update(fkcols) if unqualified and row_key.difference(covered_fkey_cols): # reject: qualified association return False if pure and non_sys_cols.difference(row_key): # reject: impure association return False # return (truthy) arity or fkeys if return_fkeys: return covered_fkeys else: return len(covered_fkeys)

 @presence_annotation(tag.immutable) def immutable(self): pass @presence_annotation(tag.generated) def generated(self): pass @presence_annotation(tag.non_deletable) def non_deletable(self): pass @object_annotation(tag.display) def display(self): pass @object_annotation(tag.table_alternatives) def alternatives(self): pass @object_annotation(tag.table_display) def table_display(self): pass @object_annotation(tag.visible_columns) def visible_columns(self): pass @object_annotation(tag.visible_foreign_keys) def visible_foreign_keys(self): pass @object_annotation(tag.export_2019) def export_2019(self): pass @object_annotation(tag.export_fragment_definitions) def export_fragment_definitions(self): pass @object_annotation(tag.citation) def citation(self): pass @object_annotation(tag.source_definitions) def source_definitions(self): pass @object_annotation(tag.indexing_preferences) def indexing_preferences(self): pass @object_annotation(tag.google_dataset) def google_dataset(self): pass @object_annotation(tag.column_defaults) def column_defaults(self): pass @object_annotation(tag.viz_3d_display) def viz_3d_display(self): pass

-[docs]class Column (object): """Named column. """ def __init__(self, table, column_doc): self.table = table self.name = column_doc['name'] self.acls = AttrDict(column_doc.get('acls', {})) self.acl_bindings = AttrDict(column_doc.get('acl_bindings', {})) self.annotations = dict(column_doc.get('annotations', {})) self.comment = column_doc.get('comment') self.type = make_type(column_doc['type']) self.nullok = bool(column_doc.get('nullok', True)) self.default = column_doc.get('default') self.comment = column_doc.get('comment') @property def catalog(self): return self.table.schema.model.catalog @property def uri_path(self): """URI to this model resource.""" return "%s/column/%s" % (self.table.uri_path, urlquote(self.name))
+[docs]class Column (object): """Named column. """ def __init__(self, table, column_doc): self.table = table self.name = column_doc['name'] self.acls = AttrDict(column_doc.get('acls', {})) self.acl_bindings = AttrDict(column_doc.get('acl_bindings', {})) self.annotations = dict(column_doc.get('annotations', {})) self.comment = column_doc.get('comment') self.type = make_type(column_doc['type']) self.nullok = bool(column_doc.get('nullok', True)) self.default = column_doc.get('default') self.comment = column_doc.get('comment') def __repr__(self): cls = type(self) return "<%s.%s object %r.%r.%r at 0x%x>" % ( cls.__module__, cls.__name__, self.table.schema.name if self.table is not None and self.table.schema is not None else None, self.table.name if self.table is not None else None, self.name, id(self), ) @property def catalog(self): return self.table.schema.model.catalog @property def uri_path(self): """URI to this model resource.""" return "%s/column/%s" % (self.table.uri_path, urlquote(self.name))

 [docs] def prejson_colref(self): return { "schema_name": self.table.schema.name, "table_name": self.table.name, "column_name": self.name, }